Bangladesh Nobel winner in Glasgow poverty battle

 Under its business plan for Glasgow, which will be overseen by experienced managers from Bangladesh, Grameen expects to raise 3 million pounds over three years and lend an average of 1,000 pounds to 1,500 borrowers at an interest rate of 19.8 percent a year.

-Rushanara Ali, the UK opposition Labour Party's spokeswoman for international development, welcomed the symbolism of experts coming from a developing country to share their knowledge.
+Rushanara Ali, the Labour Party's spokeswoman for international development, welcomed the symbolism of experts coming from a developing country to share their knowledge.

 "If they've got solutions that work somewhere else, it doesn't do us any harm to look at how we adapt them," Ali, who was born in Bangladesh, told Reuters.